Relational Therapy

 Relevant training: RLT Level 1 training in progress

-EFTC, developed by Dr. Sue Johnson, is an attachment-based approach to relational therapy that maintains that relational distress is caused by a negative cycle of interaction that prevents partners from empathizing with one another.
+EFT, developed by Dr. Sue Johnson, is an attachment-based approach to relational therapy that maintains that relational distress is caused by a negative cycle of interaction that prevents partners from empathizing with one another.
 EFT reiterates the importance of partners’ emotions and the impact of attachment styles in relationships.
-The goal of EFTC is to increase secure attachment through increasing partners’ ability to access, respond to, and engage with their partners’ vulnerable emotions fueled by unmet attachment needs.
+The goal of EFT is to increase secure attachment through increasing partners’ ability to access, respond to, and engage with their partners’ vulnerable emotions fueled by unmet attachment needs.

-Relevant training: EFTC Externship
+Relevant training: EFT Externship

 Acceptance & Commitment Therapy (ACT) for Couples